Sponsoring a family member's green card? Learn about income requirements & financial obligations as a U.S. citizen or green card holder.

 In some cases, immigrants may have worked illegally in the U.S. Does this illegal employment count toward the 40 quarters required for exemption from the I-864 Affidavit of Support?
 This question is relevant when assessing the immigrant’s eligibility for green card sponsorship.

-Frequently Asked Questions About Financial Sponsorship
+Frequently Asked Questions About U.S. Sponsor’s Financial Responsibility

 Duration of Sponsorship Responsibility